bsteyer/reach4help/CONTRIBUTING.md

 # How to suggest a feature or enhancement

 > Open an issue using with the suggestion you wish to give.

+# Your First Contribution

+Here are a couple of friendly tutorials to help you get started: http://makeapullrequest.com/ and http://www.firsttimersonly.com/

+> Working on your first Pull Request?
+You can learn how from this _free_ series, [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github).

+At this point, you're ready to make your changes!
+Feel free to ask for help; everyone is a beginner at first :smile_cat:

 # Code review process